 Our goal is to bring public health expertise and perspectives to the complex policy issues related to gun violence prevention.

-The Johns Hopkins Center for Gun Policy and Research is engaged in original scholarly research, policy analysis and agenda-setting public discourse.
+The Johns Hopkins Center for Gun Violence Prevention and Policy is engaged in original scholarly research, policy analysis and agenda-setting public discourse.
 An important part of the Center's mission is to serve as an objective and informative resource for the news media, thereby providing the public with accurate information about gun injuries, prevention strategies, and policies.

 Examples of Areas of Research